PatRYCBAR/Call-Sheet/README.md

  - Escalation dropdown
  - "Affecting Patient Care" option > change to check box or secondary option
  - reset with changed ticket

+#### Fast load / outage templates
+ - square on the side that doesn't get deleted
+ - button to add to Call Notes & Troubleshooting fields

+#### Processor > UPPERCASE & lowercase
+ - not sure if it should go in the processor field or just be a feature of the username field
+ - take out of tab index

+#### Expand Ticket ID field to hold more than 1 ticket

 ---

 ### Most Recent Changes
+#### 5/23/2022

+---
+### Past Versions' Changes
+---
+---
 #### 5/20/2022

 ##### Fix Category